Philip J. Cohen

-Philip J. Cohen (born 1953) is a former United Nations advisor on Bosnia and Herzegovina who has written several works on the history of the former Yugoslavia.
+Philip J. Cohen (born 1953) is a former advisor to the permanent mission of Bosnia and Herzegovina to the United Nations who has written several works on the history of the former Yugoslavia.
 He authored a noted book Serbia’s Secret War: Propaganda and the Deceit of History, first published in 1996 by Texas A&M University Press to mixed reviews.
 He followed this in 1997 with the publishing of The World War II and contemporary Chetniks: Their historico-political continuity and implications for stability in the Balkans by Ceres.
 In 1998, he received an award from Franjo Tuđman the President of Croatia for his "contribution in spreading the truth about the aggression against Croatia" and "exposing Great Serb and anti-Croat propaganda" through his books.

 Life and career

 Philip J. Cohen attended New College of Florida in Sarasota where he earned a Bachelor of Arts degree, graduating in 1975.
 In 1983, he completed his Doctor of Medicine at the University of Medicine and Dentistry of New Jersey.
-He is a practicing dermatologist.
+In 2016 he was a practicing dermatologist.

-In 1993, he wrote a position paper on ending the war in the former Yugoslavia for President Bill Clinton's transition team.
-The following year, he was Advisor for Policy and Public Affairs with the United Nations Mission in Bosnia and Herzegovina.
+In a footnote of an article published in Pace International Law Review in 1994, Cohen is described as "Advisor for Policy and Public Affairs, UN Mission of Bosnia and Herzegovina" and as the author of a position paper submitted to the Clinton-Gore transition team in early 1993.

 During the Yugoslav Wars, Cohen had close ties with Croatia's ruling party, the Croatian Democratic Union (HDZ).
 In 1998, Franjo Tuđman, the President of Croatia, awarded Cohen the Order of Danica Hrvatska (for culture), the 13th highest award in the Croatian honours system, for his "contribution in spreading the truth about the aggression against Croatia", and "exposing Great Serb and anti-Croat propaganda" through his books, Serbia’s Secret War: Propaganda and the Deceit of History and The World War II and contemporary Chetniks: Their historico-political continuity and implications for stability in the Balkans.